AndroidRock Voice Changer on Android: Our Hands-On Guide

 What permissions does AndroidRock Voice Changer need?

 The main permission is microphone access, which it needs to record your voice.
 It also asks for storage so your saved clips and custom ringtones can live on your device.
 It does not require your contacts or location to work, and you can decline any optional prompts and still record and apply effects normally.
+Keep in mind that as a free, ad supported app it does share an advertising identifier with its ad partners, so avoid recording anything sensitive in it.

 Can I set a modulated voice as a ringtone?